 HYPOTHYROIDISM

-Having an underactive thyroid is also known as hypothyroidism.
+Having an underactive thyroid is known as hypothyroidism.
 Essentially, this condition occurs when the thyroid gland doesn’t produce enough thyroid-stimulating hormone (TSH).

 Hypothyroidism’s deficiency of thyroid hormones can disrupt things such as heart rate, body temperature, and all aspects of metabolism.
 Major symptoms include fatigue, cold sensitivity, constipation, dry skin, and unexplained weight gain.